bigbug999/GlassMerge/august_changes.md

   - Add optional color tinting
   - Consider adding secondary effects (e.g., shockwave)

-### 5. Add Trajectory Preview
+### 5. Add Trajectory Preview ❌
 - **Complexity**: Large
 - **Description**: Implement a system to show the player where a ball will land before they drop it.
 This will involve ray-casting or physics simulation to predict the trajectory and drawing a visual indicator on the screen.
+- **Status**: Cancelled - Task deprioritized

+### 6. Holographic Shader Test
+- **Complexity**: Medium
+- **Description**: Create a holographic shader effect for vector shapes.
+The effect will be a rainbow gradient that shifts based on the accelerometer's input.
+The initial test will involve applying this effect to a rectangle at the bottom of the home screen.

 ---

 ## II.
 Progression System Refactor

 - **Complexity**: Large
-- **Description**: A complete overhaul of the out-of-game progression systems.
+- **Description**: A complete overwhaul of the out-of-game progression systems.
 This involves removing the current in-game leveling mechanics and introducing a new system for unlocking and upgrading power-ups.
 - **Core Tasks**:
     - Refactor meta progression system
     - Refactor power-ups to be leveled in the shop